-Our operations are potentially vulnerable to disasters such as earthquakes, fires, and other large-scale catastrophes and to the resultant destruction of buildings, power outages, and network failures.
+Our operations, like those of many other corporations in Japan, are potentially vulnerable to disasters such as earthquakes, fires, and other large-scale catastrophes and to the resultant destruction of buildings, power outages, and network failures.
 Our network infrastructure and human resources are concentrated mainly in Tokyo.
-To cope with disasters and resultant surges in Internet access, we are committed to improving our network infrastructure by preparing a redundancy system, and by duplicating and dispersing server capacity and data centers.
+To cope with disasters and resultant surges in Internet access, we are committed to improving our network infrastructure by duplicating and dispersing server capacity and data centers.